devsyrem/Solana-Forensic-Toolkit/README.md

 ## Codebase Structure

-The SolFlow codebase follows a client-server architecture with clear separation of concerns:
+The Solana Forensic Toolkit codebase follows a client-server architecture with clear separation of concerns:

 ```
 ├── client/                 # Frontend React application